 Denver Health has assembled an exceptional team of specialists to treat diseases affecting blood flow within the body’s veins and arteries.
-Vascular surgeons, interventional cardiologists, interventional radiologists, podiatrists, nurse practitioners, and registered vascular technologists utilize advanced, minimally invasive technology to accurately diagnose and treat circulation problems.
+Vascular surgeons, interventional cardiologists, interventional radiologists, podiatrists, nurse practitioners, physician assistants and registered vascular technologists utilize advanced, minimally invasive technology to accurately diagnose and treat circulation problems.

 About the Vascular System & Related Diseases

 Each year, tens of millions of people are affected by problems within their veins and arteries that result in inadequate or poor blood flow.
 When working properly, veins carry blood from the arms and legs back to the heart and arteries pump blood from the heart out to the arms and legs.
 If vein or artery walls and/or valves weaken, blood can start to pool, causing poor circulation, sores that will not heal, pain and other symptoms.

 Some of the conditions the Integrated Vascular Center at Denver Health identifies and treats include:

 - Aortic Aneurysms – A weak spot or bulge has developed on the aorta – the body’s main artery

 - Chronic Venous Insufficiency – Vein walls and/or valves that help blood return to the heart from the legs are not working correctly; may result in shallow wounds or ulcers on the skin that do not heal (venous skin ulcers)

 - Peripheral Vascular Disease – Plaque build up from fat deposits narrow the arteries that carry blood to the head, legs, arms, stomach or kidneys